-A wide range of experiential learning opportunities are provided by the schools, particularly in areas like cultural activities and sports activities.
-Opportunities such as school fair activities, literary activities, science exhibitions, and art activities are also provided by many schools.
-Schools should continue to strengthen and diversify experiential learning opportunities to foster deeper student engagement and holistic growth.
+A wide range of experiential learning opportunities are provided by the schools, particularly in areas like sports activities and cultural activities.
+Literary activities, art activities, and science exhibitions are also provided by many schools.
+Opportunities such as school fairs are also present in less than half of the schools.
+To achieve a good learning environment for the students, the schools must take care of the resources required by the teachers and encourage them to provide all the experiential learning opportunities to the students.